pyhub-kr/pyhub-app-weathertunes-replit/replit.md

 ## Overview

 This is a full-stack weather-based music application built with React, Express, TypeScript, and PostgreSQL.
 The app detects the user's location, fetches current weather data, and plays music that matches the weather conditions using YouTube videos as the audio source.
+Features include random shuffle playback, Media Session API for background control, expanded music database (750+ tracks), and enhanced visual backgrounds.

 ## User Preferences